-I think we can all agree that the Netflix sensation To All The Boys I’ve Loved Before has firmly cemented itself as a classic teen movie that will continue to get better the more we watch it.
-Needless to say, Peter Kavinsky (Noah Centineo) has captured our hearts with his swagger, his symphony of “whoa”s, and that back pocket spin.
-But truth be told, 16-year-old Lara Jean Song Covey (Lana Condor) and her band of sisters have become our #WCWs with their solidarity, healthy family dynamic, and emphases on self-love and self-confidence.
+I think we can all agree that the Netflix sensation To All The Boys I’ve Loved Before has firmly cemented itself as a classic teen movie (and one of the best rom-coms) that will continue to get better the more we watch it.
+Needless to say, Peter Kavinsky (Noah Centineo) captured our hearts with his swagger, his symphony of “whoa”s, and that back pocket spin.
+But truth be told, 16-year-old Lara Jean (Lana Condor) and the Covey sisters became our #WCWs with their solidarity, healthy family dynamic, and emphases on self-love and self-confidence.
 That goes hand-in-hand with how proud they are about their Korean heritage and how it’s become such an integral part of their identities.
 That sense of confidence and deep pride emanates from their characters throughout the film and is manifested in everything they do.

 Despite their high school and middle school settings and accompanying cliques, rumors, and Instagram posts, the Covey sisters are lacking in teenage angst or sisterly rivalry, quite comfortable in driving each other to school and spending the night watching reruns of The Golden Girls without lamenting about their — er, Lara Jean’s — lack of a social life.

-Before oldest sister Margot leaves for college in Scotland, she [SPOILER ALERT!] breaks up with her longtime boyfriend Josh, not wanting to be tied down to a relationship and unwavering in her decision.
-To see this new dynamic between Josh and Margot goes some way in dismantling the pattern that we’ve seen so many times in pop culture where the girl often gets left in the dust for greener pastures.
-Don’t get me wrong: My heart still hurts for Josh and I want the boy next door to have his own happy ending.
+Before oldest sister Margot leaves for college in Scotland, she [SPOILER ALERT!] breaks up with her longtime boyfriend Josh.
+She doesn't want to be tied down to a relationship and she's unwavering in her decision.
+This decision goes some way in dismantling the pattern that we’ve seen so many times in pop culture where the girl often gets left in the dust for greener pastures.
+Don’t get me wrong: Every time I watch To All The Boys I've Loved Before, my heart still hurts for Josh and I want the boy next door to have his own happy ending.
 But Margot’s decision to be selfish about her college experience is not cold or harsh; it’s a power move, and that’s not necessarily a bad thing.

-And while Margot jets off for a new adventure, Kitty deliberately sends out Lara Jean’s love letters to all her former crushes, including Josh.
+And while Margot jets off for a new adventure, Kitty deliberately sends out the love letters Lara Jean wrote to all her former crushes, including Josh.
 She gives Lara Jean the push she needs to get out of her shell and act on her feelings, thereby jumpstarting the premise of the movie.
-Not only does Lara Jean start a fake relationship with Peter to throw off Josh so Margot doesn’t get upset, but she unequivocally shuts down all conversations with him, refusing to give a smidgen of thought to any lingering feelings she may have.
+Not only does Lara Jean start a fake relationship with Peter to throw off Josh so Margot doesn’t get upset, but she unequivocally shuts down all conversations with him.
+She refuses to give even the tiniest thought to any lingering feelings she may have.
 It’s less of an adherence to an arbitrary girl code and more of a natural decision that her love for Margot trumps any adolescent feelings she’s had for Josh.

-What the movie so powerfully captures here is Covey girls’ sense of camaraderie — the proverbial “sisters before misters”— that invites viewers to understand that this story at its core is a celebration of sisterhood.
-It’s a rom-com of sisterly love, and the extents the Coveys would go for one another, more than it is of romantic love with cute teen boys.
+What the movie so powerfully captures here is Covey girls’ sense of camaraderie — the proverbial “sisters before misters”— that invites viewers to understand that this story, at its core, is a celebration of sisterhood.
+It’s a rom-com of sisterly love (and the extents the Coveys will go for one another) more than it is of romantic love with cute teen boys.

-TATBILB doesn’t resort to gimmicky storylines of sibling rivalry or slut-shaming (Peter is quick to shut that down) to turn this into a sensational and caricature version of high school, nor does it perpetuate Lara Jean’s seemingly invisible persona to maintain the shy vs. popular girl dichotomy.
+To All The Boys I've Loved Before doesn’t use gimmicky storylines of sibling rivalry or slut-shaming (Peter is quick to shut that down) to turn this into a caricature version of high school, nor does it perpetuate Lara Jean’s seemingly invisible persona to maintain the shy vs. popular girl dichotomy.
 In fact, she’s stronger and bolder than Genevieve and Peter — two of the most popular people in school — combined.
 Lara Jean might not be very experienced, but from the beginning, she’s sure of herself, comfortable in her own skin, and does not ever feel the need to conform to a high school status quo to make a place for herself.
-When Genevieve makes a snarky remark about her platform boots, Lara Jean is quick to remind her it’s vintage.
+When Genevieve makes a snarky remark about her platform boots, Lara Jean is quick to remind her they're vintage.
 As Peter says, she doesn’t let Gen steamroll over her.